Thylacoleo carnifex Owen, 1859

 Psychic Australian November 1976 [author? volume? pagination?]

-This is the first in a series of terminal tabs that deal with what has traditionally been considered cryptozoology.
-Since that term and its contents should be rejected (viz. polyphyly), we need a suitable nominal replacement.
+Since the term 'cryptozoology' should be rejected (viz. semantic polyphyly), we need a suitable nominal replacement.
 I suggest agnozoology, which is etymologically the study of unidentified creatures: agnostos (unidentified) + zoo (creature) + logia (study).
 This renders the field as strictly concerned with taxonomic diagnosis and assignation, and not with unrelated issues such as "out of place" animals.
 The latter is the subject of conservation biology, since it concerns the global population size of animals.
 Even if there are multiple candidates1.

 This does not have to rob one of the beloved notion of a 'cryptid', as something like 'agnostid' is neither likely to catch on nor demanded by the etymological replacement.
 It does however mean that 'cryptid' is not fully subsumed under agnozoology.
 The term 'cryptid' is semantically broader, and hence there are cryptids outside of agnozoology.
 For example, out of place animals.

 1 An important clarification needs to be made here.
 It is perfectly possible that each of these candidates has not been formally described in the scientific literature.
 This is because taxonomic diagnosis is primitive, and formal description is not.
 Most obviously, formal description does not entail taxonomic validity.
 But more importantly, the diagnosis of a new species is not contingent upon publication.
 Otherwise we would have an impossible situation.
 No diagnosis until publication, but then no diagnosis to publish in the first place.

 Striped, stocky and still surviving?